 Looking for places to explore to enjoy the winter season?

 1. Downhill Skiing

-Try gaining a little more speed by exploring the downhill skiing at Standing Rocks Park, which will debut the new snow-making equipment this year.
+Try gaining a little more speed by exploring the downhill skiing at Standing Rocks Park.
 New to skiing?
 The park offers equipment rentals for downhill and cross-country skiing as well as snowshoes.
 Call 715-346-1433 for snow and trail conditions.

 Grab your snowshoes and explore the connection between outdoor recreation and the arts on the ½ mile Stevens Point Sculpture Park Trail.
 The 20-acre park provides stunning views plus nature with a distinct backdrop of regional and national artwork.
 More snowshoe trails can be found at the George W. Mead Wildlife Area, Ice Age Trail and Standing Rocks County Park.

 Looking for something different to do with the family this year?
 Check out the horse-drawn sleigh rides available at Wild West Campground & Corral, when the snow flies.
 Slow down and enjoy time with friends and family as you ride through the quiet winter woods by horse-drawn sleigh.

 The Plover River Trail, a segment of the Green Circle Trail, offers a groomed 6.2-mile loop for cross-country skiing when the conditions are present.
 The segment, designed for classical (stride) skiing, is wooded and runs along the Plover River and also offers a short beginners skate trail.
 For more trail to explore, Standing Rocks offers groomed trails for both diagonal and skate skiing.